Chetan Bhagat’s Remarks Promote Rape Culture and Sexual Repression in the Same Breath

 Chetan Bhagat — author of Half Girlfriend, a misogynistic piece of literature from 2014 — is in the news again for perpetuating more sexism.
 “On one side, there is a youth who is protecting our nation at Kargil, and on another side, we have another youth who is seeing Urfi Javed’s photos hiding in their blankets,” the author stated at a literature festival recently.
 When called out on it, instead of apologizing for his statement, he doubled down on it, claiming “there’s nothing wrong” with his remarks.

-Except, there is indeed a lot that’s wrong with his comment.
+Except, there is indeed a lot that’s wrong with his comments.
 For starters, as Javed responded, “Just because you’re a pervert doesn’t mean it’s the girl’s fault or what is she wearing.
 Unnecessarily dragging me into a conversation, commenting on how my clothes are distracting young boys is such as f****d thing to say.”
 In other words, Bhagat — much like many neighborhood uncles one has encountered — didn’t just deem it appropriate to comment on the attire of a woman who never sought his opinion.
 He also went on to blame said attire for distracting men who are — seemingly, as per Bhagat’s remarks — hardwired to be perverts.

 His statements, then, as Javed rightfully pointed out, “promot[es] rape culture” by “blaming women’s clothes for the behavior of men.”
 To be fair, though, promotion of misogyny and rape culture isn’t new for Bhagat, who is not only notorious for mansplaining feminism to feminists, but is also known to have compared women to chocolate cakes and racing cars, implying that womenkind’s sole function is to provide sexual pleasure to men.
 “Why should any guy want to be only friends with a girl?
 It’s like agreeing to be near a chocolate cake and never eat it.
 It’s like sitting in a racing car but not driving it,” he had written in 2009’s Two States, which is, interestingly, an autobiographical account.

-But what sets his latest remarks apart isn’t just the misogyny.
-In the same breath, Bhagat also managed to promote sexual repression.
+But what sets his latest remarks apart isn’t just the misogyny they reek of.
+In the same breath, Bhagat has also managed to promote sexual repression.
 By suggesting that people exist on a binary — either realizing their ambitions or masturbating under blankets — he paints the latter, an otherwise healthy sexual practice, in a negative light.
+Not to mention, of course, that the two extreme cases he referred to, aren’t even mutually exclusive.

-In a country where sex is already a taboo topic, Bhagat’s remarks are plain harmful.
-Growing up, when people are exposed to social conditioning that treats anything remotely sexual as “immoral” and “shameful,” it can result in sexual repression, past research has shown.
+What makes Bhagat’s remarks especially damaging is the fact that, in India, sex is already a taboo topic.
+And, growing up, when people are exposed to social conditioning that treats anything remotely sexual as “immoral” and “shameful,” it can result in sexual repression, past research has shown.
 Bhagat’s comments, then, add to a narrative that leads people to feel guilty and ashamed about even experiencing sexual desires.

 Related on The Swaddle: